How can WiFi Help Prevent Falls in Care Homes?

-“Our results indicate that Glabella has the potential to serve as a socially-acceptable capture device, requiring no user input or behavior changes during regular activities, and whose continuous measurements may prove informative to physicians as well as users’ self-tracking activities,” says Christian Holz at Microsoft Research. https://www.christianholz.net/glabella.html.
+“Our results indicate that Glabella has the potential to serve as a socially-acceptable capture device, requiring no user input or behaviour changes during regular activities, and whose continuous measurements may prove informative to physicians as well as users’ self-tracking activities,” says Christian Holz at Microsoft Research. https://www.christianholz.net/glabella.html.
 Such innovations are very likely to find their way to the senior living sector.

 And such technology is not very far from coming online.

-Starkey Hearing Technologies, offers the Livio AI as “the world’s first hearing aid with artificial intelligence capabilities”.
+Starkey Hearing Technologies offers the Livio AI as “the world’s first hearing aid with artificial intelligence capabilities”.
 It tracks brain and body health, monitors heart rate, offers in-ear language translation, and it has fall detection and fall alerts.
 The Livio AI also adjusts to the environment you’re in, if it’s loud, it’ll turn up the volume and cancel out external noises, for example.

-The Livio AI is currently available in Canada and the US, and will be expanding to more countries as 2019 rolls on.
+The Livio AI is currently available in Canada and the US and will be expanding to more countries as 2019 rolls on.

 SeniorConnect is a Wi-Fi network management system and service from Vital Wifi designed to run care homes’ Wi-Fi distribution needs and enable it to use a wide range of digital services.
-It can be configured to ensure 100% coverage across the premises (both inside and out) so that all staff and residents can access internet on different devices for different purposes.
-Where there are mission critical services, SeniorConnect can ensure sufficient bandwidth is always reserved for those.
+It can be configured to ensure 100% coverage across the premises (both inside and out) so that all staff and residents can access the internet on different devices for different purposes.
+Where there are mission-critical services, SeniorConnect can ensure sufficient bandwidth is always reserved for those.
 If an access point fails, the SeniorConnect system will alert Vital Wifi to the issue and it can be rectified immediately with remote access.
 A separate channel can be reserved for guests’ use which won’t interfere with other users’ or services’ needs.
 A ‘personal area network’ (PAN) can be assigned for each resident providing them with privacy and security.

-The cost of not having a robust Wi-Fi network can be considerable, longer term, as more and more residents (and their families) expect reliable and consistent Wi-Fi.
+The cost of not having a robust Wi-Fi network can be considerable, longer-term, as more and more residents (and their families) expect reliable and consistent Wi-Fi.
 And as innovative digital care services become more mainstream, care homes without a unified network will be lagging behind their competitors and may find it harder to attract new residents as they find they cannot reliably use what will become the default technology.

 To install a unified network doesn’t need to be a big investment.
 Whilst some providers will require a capital investment, Vital Wifi offers a complete system on a modest “per resident” or “per access point” monthly charge which can be funded from operational budgets.
 A major benefit is that care home clients get ongoing monitoring and maintenance support with Senior Connect so you are having complete peace of mind.

-Get A Site Survey
+Get a Site Survey

 The first step is to have a site survey which reveals exactly what your requirements are, what you can do with it, what it costs and how quickly it can be installed.

-SeniorConnect is a managed Wi-Fi system that requires little or no upfront investment and can be funded from operational expenditure.
+SeniorConnect is a managed Wi-Fi system that requires little or no upfront investment and can be funded from the operational expenditure.